JuliaGraphs/NetworkLayout.jl/docs/src/index.md

 # Basic Usage & Algorithms
 All of the algorithms follow the [Layout Interface](@ref).
-Each layout algorithm is represented by a type `Algorithm <: AbstractLayout`.
-The parameters of each algorithm can be set with keyword arguments.
-The `Algorithm` object itself is callable and transforms the adjacency matrix and returns a list of `Point{N,T}` from [`GeometryBasics.jl`](https://github.com/JuliaGeometry/GeometryBasics.jl).
+Each layout algorithm is represented by a type `LayoutAlgorithm <: AbstractLayout`.
+The parameters of each layout can be set with keyword arguments.
+The `LayoutAlgorithm` object itself is callable and transforms the adjacency matrix and returns a list of `Point{N,T}` from [`GeometryBasics.jl`](https://github.com/JuliaGeometry/GeometryBasics.jl).

 ```
-alg = Algorithm(; p1="foo", p2=:bar)
+alg = LayoutAlgorithm(; p1="foo", p2=:bar)
 positions = alg(adj_matrix)
 ```
+Instead of using the adjacency matrix you can use `AbstractGraph` types from [`LightGraphs.jl`](https://github.com/JuliaGraphs/LightGraphs.jl) directly.

 ## Scalable Force Directed Placement
 ```@docs